 Beyond methods for human capture, the group also develops new widely cited algorithms to capture general deformable surfaces from monocular video.
 Key insights here were the integration of implicitly learned deformable shape priors into an end-to-end trainable nonrigid structure from motion approach, as well as the combination of learned scene features with a model-based deformable capture approach for improved generalization.
 For many years the group has also looked into new algorithms to capture models of challenging static scenes from images.
 Example contributions from the reporting period are a new algorithm to capture scenes with dense networks of thin structures from images by exploiting geometric structure knowledge, as well as a new method to learn a 3D shape model and coarse light transport information of a static scene from community imagery.

-We also maintain one of the largest repositories of reference data sets for general static and dynamic scene reconstruction, and marker-less motion and performance capture.
+We maintain GVVPerfCapEva, one of the largest online repositories of data sets for static and dynamic scene reconstruction, and marker-less motion and performance capture.